tuva-health/docs/docs/getting-started/mapping-guide.md

 There are thousands of HCPCS codes spread across two levels:
 * Level 1 codes, also called CPT codes, are maintained by the American Medical Association (AMA).
-The Tuva Project does not have terminology for Level 1 codes for licensing reasons, but they may still be included in the input layer.
+The Tuva Project does not have terminology for Level 1 codes for licensing reasons.
 * Level 2 codes, which are maintained by CMS.
 The Tuva Project has terminology for these codes.

-DQI checks that `hcpcs_code` values are not null on professional claims.
+DQI checks that `hcpcs_code` values are not null on professional claims and ensures that mapped codes are HCPCS Level 2 codes.

 When this is the case, strategies for handling these values can be use case-specific.
 Organizations may opt to backfill null `hcpcs_code` values with `99499`, a code used to report unlisted Evaluation and Management services when there is no other code that sufficiently corresponds to the services provided.

+The way HCPCS codes show up in claims data can vary: we've seen some carriers append a suffix to HCPCS codes, which makes them more than 5 characters.
+Like many of the other fields in your raw data, HCPCS codes may need some manipulation (e.g. stripping away a suffix) as you map them to the input layer.

 #### hcpcs_modifier_1, ... hcpcs_modifier_5
 This field is a string.
 HCPCS modifiers can provide more information about a particular `hcpcs_code` and the circumstances or details